Automation & Revenue12 min readMarch 20, 2026

 Mistake #5: Not Having Exception Handling

-Automation handles 80% of situations.
+Automation can handle many routine situations.
 You need a plan for the other 20%.
 Who handles the complex customer situation?
 Who deals with the tech glitch?

 Conclusion